 (1) For local streets, refer to Divided Street Typical Cross Section.
 (2) For street classifications depicted on the Master Mobility Plan, refer to Divided Street Typical Cross Section.

 Minimum Median Length:

-Median lengths are based on functional street classification of the main roadway and intersecting street.
-Refer to Section 801 of this manual.
+(1) Median lengths are based on functional street classification of the main roadway and intersecting street.